danburzo/react-recipes/README.md

 # React Recipes

+> __Status__: The introduction of [Hooks](https://reactjs.org/docs/hooks-intro.html) has fundamentally changed how we write React.
+The official documentation is [currently being reorganized](https://github.com/reactjs/reactjs.org/issues/3308) around a hooks-first approach, and these articles need to similarly shift focus.

 ## Introduction

 [This repository](https://github.com/danburzo/react-recipes/) contains some tried-and-tested ways to work with React that I picked up along the way, and in-depth explanations of how certain aspects of the library work.